MicrosoftDocs/power-platform/power-virtual-agents/authoring-test-bot.md

 [!INCLUDE[public preview disclaimer](includes/public-preview-disclaimer-prod.md)]

-As you design your bot in Power Virtual Agents, you can use the **Test bot** pane to see how the bot leads a customer through the bot conversation.
+In Power Virtual Agents, you can design and test your bot simultaneously by opening the **Test bot** pane and the authoring canvas side-by-side.
+As you interact with the bot, nodes that fire are highlighted in the authoring canvas to help you find and fix unexpected behavior.

-To help you find and fix unexpected behavior, you can enable tracking between topics to take you through the bot conversation step-by-step, and go to the corresponding node in the authoring canvas.
+When you turn on the **Tracking topic-to-topic** feature, you can automatically navigate across topics to each node as it fires.
+You can also use the **Variables** pane to see the values of your variable change through the course of the conversation.

 ## Prerequisites

 - [Learn more about what you can do with Power Virtual Agents](fundamentals-what-is-power-virtual-agents.md).

 # [Preview](#tab/preview)